 Like many traditions, there’s no definitive history of The Miracle on 13th Street.
 However, for at least the last few decades this block in South Philly has been going over the top with decorations that are on par with some of the top Christmas destinations in PA.

-Over the last two Christmases, I’ve had the chance to visit The Miracle on South 13th Street.
+Over the last few Christmases, I’ve had the chance to visit The Miracle on South 13th Street several times.
 On my first visit, I simply drove down the street.
-An enjoyable experience for sure, but over all too quickly as you can’t really stop to enjoy the lights or take photos on a public road.
+An enjoyable experience for sure, but overall too quickly as you can’t really stop to enjoy the lights or take photos on a public road.

-So, to get a better look, I decided to walk the street in early December 2018.
+So, to get a better look, I decided to walk the street during my second visit at this fabulous free Christmas light display in PA.

 Along this block, there are approximately 50 homes and nearly all are decorated for the holiday season.
 Some simply decorate with a few string lights, while others go all out with lights, full-size characters, and even window animations.

 My wife, my young children, and I were all mesmerized by the beautiful decorations that surrounded us.
-My young son especially enjoyed seeing Santa Claus peaking out from a third-story window in a very well done video that played on repeat.
+My young son especially enjoyed seeing Santa Claus peeking out from a third-story window in a very well-done video that played on repeat.

 Other highlights for him included the chance to write a letter to Santa and see some of the large blow-up characters outside the homes.
 I’m even told that Santa makes appearances throughout the season, as do carolers.